djccnt15/djccnt15.github.io/_posts/mathematics/2022-05-19-linear_algebra_02.md

 def symmetric_check(a: matrix) -> bool:
-    """
-    checks whether symmetric matrix or not
+    """checks whether symmetric matrix or not"""
-    """

     At: matrix = mat_trans(a)
     return a == At